ssmirr/appdev-chapters/google-map.md

-# Embed a Google Map in a Rails View template
+# Embedding a Google Map in a view template

 ## Step 1